benoit-leveau/pyPbrt/README.md

 ============

 Whenever possible, I tried to adhere to <i>PEP 8 -- Style Guide for Python Code</i> for coding style and to <i>PEP 257 -- Docstring Conventions</i> for docstrings.

-Code is checked with the command line tool <i>pep8</i>.
-More information can be found there https://pypi.python.org/pypi/pep8/
+Code is checked with the command line tools <i>pep8</i> and <i>pylint</i>.

 Links:
 * PEP 8: http://www.python.org/dev/peps/pep-0008/
 * PEP 257: http://www.python.org/dev/peps/pep-0257/
+* pep8 command line tool: https://pypi.python.org/pypi/pep8/
+* pylint command line tool: http://www.logilab.org/857

 This significantly differs from the conventions adopted by the pbrt C++ source code.
 The differences are highlighted in the table below: